mrKimura/reactnd-project-myreads/README.md

 This is a project for [React Nano Degree](https://www.udacity.com/course/react-nanodegree--nd019) from Udacity which lets you organize your books in shelves.

-## Installation
+## Install and run
-- Clone/Download this repo.
+Follow these simple steps to install and run this application on your machine:

-- Run `npm install` or `yarn install` in the project directory to install dependencies.
+* clone this repository to your machine
-- Run `npm start` or `yarn start` to start the application.
+* install all project dependencies with `npm install` or `yarn` within the newly created directory
 - Navigate to `http://localhost:3000/` to view the application.